joelvaneenwyk/obsidian-checklist-plugin/README.md

 After enabling this plugin, you will see the checklist appear in the right sidebar.
 If you do not you can run the `Checklist: Open View` command from the command palette to get it to appear.

-By default block of checklist items you tag with `#todo` will appear in this sidebar.
+By default, block of checklist items you tag with `#todo` will appear in this sidebar.

 You can complete checklist items by checking them off in your editor (e.g. `- [ ]` -> `- [x]`) or by clicking a checklist item in the sidebar which will update your `.md` file for you